mikyll/apisix-plugin-serverless/README.md

 How to setup a route and use the plugin.

+### Traditional

+1. Load the plugin
+2. Enable the plugin on a route
+3. Send a request to the route

+TODO

+### Standalone

+1. Load the plugin
+2. Enable the plugin on a route
-Send a request to ...
+3. Send a request to the route

-Which query/body params?

 TODO